mattmartin14/dream_machine/go_code/simple_etl/readme.md

 tsfmData := make(map[string]float64)
 ```

-Now let's read through the CSV and group by "FirstName" column and sum the NetWorth column:
+Now let's read through the CSV and group by "FirstName" column and sum the "NetWorth" column.
+A previous part of the code goes and finds those fields in the CSV.
+If you are curiuos, you can look [here](./app/helpers.go):

 ```go